The Best Bars in Nashville Right Now

 Sinema

 The downstairs bar in the lobby of the converted art deco-style movie house that is Sinema is pretty dreamy, but head upstairs to the dead sexy lounge for a real treat.
-Boasting one of Nashville’s best whiskey collections and a fun menu of movie-inspired drinks like the gin-based “We’ll Always Have Paris” and a nautical rum and port “Old Man + the Sea,” the master mixologists at Sinema know how to put on a show.
+Boasting one of Nashville’s best whiskey collections and a fun menu of inspired drinks like the rummy “Farewell to Arms" and the smoky and fruity “Sing to the Moon,” the master mixologists at Sinema know how to put on a show.
 They also offer an extensive menu of creative non-alcoholic adult beverages that go far beyond most “mocktails.”

 Chef Sean Brock’s downtown restaurant is an homage to the classic elegance of hotel dining, and the beverage program at The Continental is deadly serious about honoring the traditions of iconic spots like The Waldorf and The Ritz on their menu of historic cocktails with the occasional modern twist.
-Bar Director Jonathan Howard has created a remarkable martini and caviar pairing tasting experience with The Vesper Club, an hour-long journey through a flight of globally-sourced caviar and accompanying cocktails.
+The Vesper Club is a distinct bar experience within The Continental offers a remarkable martini menu along with an hour-long Grand Tasting experience journey through a flight of globally-sourced caviar and accompanying cocktails.

 Like the original location in the Lower East Side of New York City, Attaboy features some of the nation’s most talented mixologists behind the stick who create custom cocktails without the benefit of a predetermined menu.
 After a quick psychological assessment interview by the bar staff, enjoy the cocktail you didn’t know you needed.
 You can always express your preferences, but it’s better to be surprised.
 Attaboy was a finalist for the James Beard Foundation’s national Best Bar Program in America award last year, so you know they’re on top of their game.